stolksdorf/JsonGen/README.md

 ## Moment.js

 [Moment.js](http://momentjs.com/) is a complete Javascript date library for parsing, validating, manipulating, and formatting dates.
-If you have it on your page, then Jsongen will update the `now()` and the `date()` functions to use Moment.js's formatting.
+If you have it on your page, then JsonGen will update the `now()` and the `date()` functions to use Moment.js's formatting.

 Check out full documentation on Moment.js's formating [here](http://momentjs.com/docs/#/displaying/format/).